Title logo

 (4) The Association tries to educate medical and social aspects of mucular dystrophy to public and patients.

-(5) The Association establishes and administers 6 physical and social training units in Aomori, Miyagi, Niigata, Saitama, Hyogo and Shimane for non-hospitalized patients..
+(5) The Association establishes and administers 4 physical and social training units in Aomori, Niigata, Saitama and Kyoto for non-hospitalized patients.

 (6) The Association appeals to the government to design treatment regimens and to improve social welfare.